Uniswap/docs/docs/V3/concepts/introduction/swaps.md

 [^1] For information about liquidity provision, see liquidity provision

 [^2] The Uniswap interface informs the user about the circumstances of their swap, but it is not guaranteed.

-[^3] Further reading on this subject can be seen on our research page